dislick/sudoku-solver-typescript/readme.md

 # Sudoku Solver

-This repository contains a sudoku solver which implements a backtracking algorithm.
-The algorithm can be used in any JavaScript environment.
+This is a sudoku solver using a backtracking algorithm.
+It is written in TypeScript and runs in every JavaScript environment.
+Please note that it runs ~2.5 times faster when compiling to ES5 because of the destructuring assignment.

 ## Run

 ```
+npm install
 gulp build
 node dest/run.js
 ```